psychemedia/sin-eater-resources/BTBSE_phillips-beyond-border-sin-eater.md

 the funeral you would lay the body of the recently  deceased out preferably in its coffin or casket
 on a table in your home's largest room.
 You would  set up some candles and you would light them.
 You would then proceed in the evening before the  witching hour at midnight the night before the
-funeral to produce a poultry meal anything you  could spare - a bowl of cowl or broth maybe a
+funeral to produce a paltry meal anything you  could spare - a bowl of cowl or broth maybe a
 slice of bread or two, and put it in a bowl  then you would get a cup of beer, small beer,
 something you could easily afford.
 Then you  would set it in front of the body on the table
 and some have even suggested that many put the  meal on the corpse itself.
 You would then sit